 A yearly application of 2 to 3 inches of high-quality compost is very beneficial to a community food garden and even 1/2 inch brings benefits.
 Gardeners can easily incorporate this plot-by-plot using hand tools.
 Cooperative community food gardens, and some large plot gardens, apply compost to the whole garden in the late fall or winter.

 When intending to incorporate the product into the soil, avoid buying mulch (large chunks of wood chips intended for use as a top dressing) or topsoil (sand, silt, and clay) instead of compost (bio-degraded organic matter)—they are not the same thing.
-Seek guidance from a Cooperative Extension agent if there are any questions about which material to use.
+Seek guidance from an N.C.
+Cooperative Extension agent if there are any questions about which material to use.

 Fertilizer should also be added on a seasonal basis if the garden’s objective is optimum food production.
 Harvesting removes nutrients, such as nitrogen.
 These nutrients should be restored, based on the requirement of the crop.
 For more detailed information, see chapter 9, Growing Food.